-- Describe what the eligible provider's local and/or regional workforce needs (demographics race/ethnicity, socio-economic status and economic development) of the geographical/service delivery areas are as identified in the local workforce development plan and how proposed adult education and literacy services will be responsive to that need.
-(WIOA Consideration #1) - Describe how the eligible provider will recruit and serve individuals in the community who were identified in such plan(s) as most in need of adult education and literacy activities, including individuals who have low levels of literacy skills; or are English language learners; and others with barriers to employment.
+- Describe what the eligible provider's local and/or regional workforce needs (demographics race/ethnicity, socio-economic status and economic development) of the geographical/service delivery areas are as identified in the local workforce development plan and how proposed IELCE services will be responsive to that need.
+(WIOA Consideration #1) - Describe how the eligible provider will recruit and serve individuals in the community who were identified in such plan(s) as most in need of IELCE activities, including ELLs who have low levels of literacy skills; and others with barriers to employment.
 Describe the alignment between proposed activities and services and the strategy and goals of the local plan(s) under section 108 of the Act.
-An enrollment target for serving participants in the first program year must be set.
-(WIOA Consideration #4) - NOTE: The eligible provider must have the capacity to serve a minimum of 100 enrolled participants per program year.
+An enrollment target for serving enrolled participants in the first program year must be set.
+(WIOA Consideration #4) - NOTE: The eligible provider must have the capacity to serve a minimum of 10 enrolled IELCE participants per program year.
 Detail any regional circumstances that may prohibit the eligible provider from meeting this enrollment expectation. - Describe what the eligible provider's service delivery areas has for demonstrated need for additional English language acquisition programming that leads to high school completion, postsecondary training and unsubsidized employment and civics education programs.
 (WIOA Consideration #13) NOTE: Iowa's Adult Education and Literacy requires eligible providers to integrate civics education in the English language acquisition instructional services.
-Any eligible provider's service delivery area with 500 or more eligible individuals (documented in the ACS as "speak English less than well".) must offer IELCE activities as detailed in Sec.
-231 (b).
-All English language learners receiving instructional services by an eligible provider must receive services in English.
+All English language learners receiving instructional services by an eligible provider must receive services in English. - Detail how the eligible provider will prepare ELLs to transition into unsubsidized employment in occupation that leads to economic self-sufficiency.